 He and his brother Gregg played in several bands while in school before forming the Escorts which eventually became the Allman Joys.
 In 1965, the Allman Joys went on the road, performing throughout the Southeast and eventually based themselves in Nashville and St. Louis.

+Sure enough, that December, the Allman Brothers Band played the Fillmore East for the first time, and in March 1971 they recorded their now-legendary live album At Fillmore East there.
 He was noted for his mastery of the slide guitar as well as intensity and soulfulness on “standard” lead and rhythm guitar.

 On March 26th 1969, Duane on slide guitar and lead guitar and Gregg on organ and vocals, formed The Allman Brothers band, along with Dickey Betts, Berry Oakley, Butch Trucks and Jai Johanny “Jaimoe” Johanson.
 Their debut album, The Allman Brothers Band, was pure blues- based rock and was recorded in New York in September 1969 and released a couple months later was followed by intense touring.
 Their debut album included classic hit and lifelong concert highlight, “Whipping Post.”